David88c/Rick-and-Morty-Exam/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
+Python 3.9 or higher
-- You have installed Docker on your machine.
+You have installed Docker on your machine.
 You can download it from [Docker's official site](https://www.docker.com/products/docker-desktop).

 ### Getting Started